Nikolai Tarakanov: Career

 Tarakanov served as a senior specialist in the Military Technical Committee of the USSR Civil Defense Forces, then in the All-Union Scientific Research Institute of Civil Defense (including as First Deputy Chief of the Institute), Deputy Chief of the Civil Defense Staff of the RSFSR.

 In 1986, he led an operation to remove highly radioactive elements from highly dangerous zones of the Chernobyl nuclear power plant.

 In 1988, he led the rescue work after the Spitak earthquake.

 In June 2019, in an interview with Dozhd TV channel, discussing the HBO serial Chernobyl, he said that he had lost the savings that he had saved for treatment.

 According to Tarakanov, for his leadership of the operation on the Chernobyl accident, he was presented to the title of Hero of the Soviet Union.
 The general said this in an interview with journalist Alexey Pivovarov.
 But after, as Tarakanov says, the conflict with the chief of staff of the Kiev military district, General Fedorov, he was removed from the list.

 Family

 Tarakanov married Zoya Ivanovna, a doctor.
-They had a daughter, Elena, who became a doctor.
+They had a daughter, Yelena, who became a doctor.